. In DICTIOUS you will not only get to know all the dictionary meanings for the word

 Proper noun

-Manila f (related adjective manilský )
+Manila f (relational adjective manilský )

-Manila (the capital city of the Philippines ; regional capital of Metro Manila , in the island of Luzon )
+Manila (the capital city of the Philippines ; the regional capital of Metro Manila , in the island of Luzon )

 Declension